jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Only a few leaders ever have.
 Often called "philosopher kings," they have the wisdom and kindness to empathize with frontline pain.
 Like good army generals, they use their power to help win the war on the frontline.

 But philosopher kings are very rare.
 In times of general peace, most everyone in a hierarchy gets detached from the game of civilization.
-This detachment from life breeds ignorance, shortsightedness, hubris, and, therefore, antagonism.
+This detachment from life breeds ignorance, shortsightedness, hubris, and therefore, antagonism.

 This happened to Charles.
 He never felt frontline pain, not even in the battles he caused.
 And that's the point.
-It's not the job of detached leaders, from Darth King to Darth Blockbuster, to decide when to upgrade civilization.
+It's not the job of detached leaders, whether "eight different bosses", Darth King, or Darth Blockbuster, to decide when to upgrade civilization.
 Why would they want to?

 The truth then, now, and forever is that evolution happens on the frontline.
-Leaders aren't there.
+The people in power aren't there.

 You are.

-<div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/SlimGleefulDuiker' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

-<a href="https://gfycat.com/ifr/SlimGleefulDuiker" target="_blank" class="button small">Reader</a>

-_Each graphic improvement is your cyborgology growing up.
-It means you have better education, cancer research, crime-fighting, electricity generation, product design and manufacturing, and so much more.
-But only if you become a player god.
-Credit: [Data Radar](https://www.youtube.com/watch?v=3H6hnFV-nDU)._

 ## Option 2 - Player God